 The distribution of the REIT Units is being made on a private placement basis only and is exempt from the requirement that Centurion Apartment REIT prepare and file a prospectus with the relevant Canadian securities regulatory authorities.
-Accordingly, any resale of the REIT Units must be made in accordance with applicable Canadian securities laws which may require resale's to be made in accordance with prospectus and dealer registration requirements or exemptions from the prospectus and dealer registration requirements.
+Accordingly, any resale of the REIT Units must be made in accordance with applicable Canadian securities laws which may require resale's to be made in accordance with prospectus and dealer registration requirements or exemptions from the prospectus and dealer registration requirements or exemptions from the prospectus and dealer registration requirements.
 Subscribers of REIT Units are advised to seek legal advice prior to any resale of the REIT Units.
 See "Resale Restrictions".

 Investing in the REIT Units involves significant risks.
 There is currently no secondary market through which the REIT Units may be sold and there can be no assurance that any such market will develop.
 A return on an investment in REIT Units of Centurion Apartment REIT is not comparable to the return on an investment in a fixed-income security.
 The recovery of an initial investment is at risk, and the anticipated return on such an investment is based on many performance assumptions.
 Although Centurion Apartment REIT intends to make regular distributions of its available cash to Unitholders, such distributions may be reduced or suspended.
 The actual amount distributed will depend on numerous factors, including Centurion Apartment REIT's financial performance, debt covenants and obligations, interest rates, the occupancy rates of Centurion Apartment REIT's properties, redemption requests, working capital requirements and future capital requirements.
 In addition, the market value of the REIT Units may decline if Centurion Apartment REIT is unable to meet its cash distribution targets in the future, and that decline may be material.
-It is important for an investor to consider the particular risk factors that may affect the industry in which it is investing and therefore the stability of the distributions that it receives.
+It is investing and therefore the stability of the distributions that it receives.
 There can be no assurance that income tax laws and the treatment of mutual fund trusts will not be changed in a manner which adversely affects Centurion Apartment REIT or the REIT Unitholders.
 See "Risk Factors".